-Before delving into the bacteria, algae, yeast, mold, and insect connection, we should briefly explain how poor air conditioner maintenance can also lead to human health issues that rival, if not exceed, those associated with insects.
-“Dirty” air conditioners not only attract insects, they pose serious health hazards to all who breathe the air they condition.
+Before delving more deeply into the bacteria, algae, yeast, mold, and insect connection, we should briefly explain how poor air conditioner maintenance can also lead to human health issues.
+Those issues rival, if not exceed, those associated with insects alone.
+You see, “dirty” air conditioners not only attract insects, they can pose serious health hazards to all who breathe the air they condition.

-Today, health hazards emanating from our air conditioning systems are well known to microbiologists.
-After that fateful outbreak, in July of 1976, of a mysterious form of pneumonia — that was contracted by nearly 10% of the 2000 people attending an American Legion convention at the Bellevue-Stratford Hotel in Philadelphia — the connection between air conditioning and serious human disease became nothing short of legendary.
+Today, a long list of health hazards emanating from our air conditioning systems is well known to microbiologists.
+After a fateful outbreak, in July of 1976, of a mysterious form of pneumonia — that was contracted by nearly 10% of the 2000 people attending an American Legion convention at the Bellevue-Stratford Hotel in Philadelphia — the connection between air conditioning and serious human disease became nothing short of legendary.
 A total of 182 of the attendees contracted the mysterious disease.
 Of those 182 cases, 29 died as a direct result of the infection.

 Legionnaire’s Disease: The Tip of the Iceberg…

-Furthermore, bacteria in the genus Legionella are only one of many microbes that lurk in air conditioners and are capable of causing serious diseases in humans:
+Furthermore, bacteria in the genus Legionella constitute only one of a large number of pathogenic microbes that lurk in air conditioners and are capable of causing serious diseases in humans:

 NOTE: The use of HEPA microfilters is prohibitively expensive for most homes and commercial establishments.
 As a result, almost all our air conditioners are fitted with less expensive OEM macrofilters that catch dirt and debris but provide gaping, open doors to airborne fungal spores and bacteria.

-When the fungal spores of A. pullulans land on the moist coils and wet condensate pans in an actively-operating air conditioner, they begin to develop into a thin, dark, slimy mass that coats the surfaces of the coils and the pan.
-As this mass matures it produces millions of fresh A. pullulans spores that are sucked into the moving air flow, to then be ejected from our air conditioners into the air we breathe.
+When the fungal spores of A. pullulans land on the moist coils and wet condensate pans in an actively-operating air conditioner, they begin to develop into a thin, dark, slimy mass.
+That slimy mass coats the surfaces of the coils and the pan.
+As it matures it produces millions of fresh A. pullulans spores.
+Those spores are sucked into the moving air flow, then are ejected from our air conditioners into the air we breathe.

 The crucial importance of thorough cleansing of devices, instruments, and equipment capable of transporting microbial contaminants cannot be overstated.
-Even extraordinary cleansing procedures are not always able to prevent the spread of some diseases, though the incidence of such infections drops dramatically when such procedures are implemented.
+Even extraordinary cleansing procedures are not always able to prevent the spread of some diseases.
+The incidence of such infections drops dramatically, however, when such procedures are implemented.

 We could continue with a long litany of other agents that are known to colonize the moist environs of cooling, heating, and air conditioning systems.
 You get the picture, though, with just these few examples.
 And, that picture is not pretty…